Skip to main content.

 Conferences & Curriculum

-The Indications and Imaging Study Conference is held the 1st, 3rd, 4th, and 5th Tuesday morning of each month from 7:00 - 8:00 am.
-The PGY-3 resident rotating on the research rotation is charged with pulling the x-rays and preparing the presentation each week.
+Indications Conference is held the 1st, 3rd, 4th, and 5th Tuesday morning of each month from 7:00 - 8:00 am.
+During this conference, residents present specialty specific recent cases that were performed, preoperative plans, and/or long term follow ups of interesting cases.
+Surgical indications, valuable teaching points and reviews of the literature are discussed amongst faculty and residents.
 All KU faculty and residents are required to attend this conference.

-Trauma Conference is also held each Thursday morning from 7:00 - 8:00 am on the orthopedic surgery inpatient floor.
+Trauma Conference is also held each Thursday morning from 7:00 - 8:00 am.
 Residents rotating on the service and the trauma faculty attend the conference.
 All aspects of trauma injuries and care are covered.
+An additional trauma conference is held on the first Monday of every month where rotation specific issues are addressed in addition to discussing any interesting cases in an informal manner.

 In addition, the orthopedic surgery residents are also encouraged to participate and attend the Kansas Orthopaedic Society Annual Meeting held each September, as well as the Kansas City Orthopaedic Society meeting held in the fall of each year.